 Italian Cowboy at Dixie Pizza Wagon (Hurricane, Utah)

 These pizza pies are served up in Hurricane, Utah, and are cooked in a stone oven on wheels!
 Try the Italian Cowboy for a barbecue flavor blast of mozzarella, red onion, and barbecue bacon that will have you salivating and your tummy happy the whole trip home from the Dixie Pizza Wagon.

-Williamsville Eatery (Williamsville, Vermont)
+Roast and Smoke at Williamsville Eatery (Williamsville, Vermont)